computational-linguistics-class/computational-linguistics-class.github.io/index.md

-: Mondays 10:30am-12:30pm in the Levine 5th floor next to elevators : Tuesdays 1:30-5 in the Levine 5th floor next to elevators : Wednesdays 10am-12:30pm in the GRW 5th floor bump space : Wednesdays 4-6pm in the Levine 5th floor next to elevators : Thursdays 3-5pm GRW 5th floor bump space
+: Mondays 10:30am-12:30pm in the Levine 5th floor next to elevators : Tuesdays 1:30-5 in the Levine 5th floor next to elevators : Wednesdays 10am-12:30pm in the GRW 5th floor bump space : Wednesdays 3-6pm in the Levine 5th floor next to elevators (multiple TAs) : Thursdays 3-5pm GRW 5th floor bump space
+: Friday 4-5pm in 3401 Walnut room 463C

 Textbook